losrobbos/d04-b-snippets/3-react/README.md

 E.g. the user creates a new item in the UI (whatever item that is).

-In React we will NOT update the DOM directly.
+In React we will NOT update the DOM directly with JavaScript.
+It will do that work for us.

-Instead we will change a so called STATE variable instead, using a SETTER function.
+Instead we will change a so called STATE variable, using a SETTER function.

 By calling this SETTER function, React will automatically (!) - in the background so to say - update the DOM for us!
 So it will do all the magic of "document.querySelector" and DOM update logic for us.